Vedanshi19/demo_repository/README.md

 # demo_repository
-i created this demo repository to practice git and github
+I created this demo repository to practice git and github Author - Vedanshi Pareek